Breadcrumb

 Summary

 The DryCard is a simple, low-cost tool that measures food dryness.
 This technology enables users to determine whether their product is dry enough to prevent mould growth and mycotoxin production.
-In partnership with the Feed the Future Innovation Lab for Horticulture at the University of California, Davis, a Rwandan startup company called Development Solutions Consulting has trained Rwandan youth and women to manufacture Drycards locally.
-So far, the startup has distributed 7,000 DryCards to farmers.
+The product enables smallholder farmers and traders to measure the relative humidity of dried food before storage using a cobalt chloride humidity indicator strip.

 Challenge